cs-commons/cs-commons.github.io/specifications.md

 <pre>subst/<i>artifact-name</i>/<i>identifier</i>.html</pre>

 where *artifact-name* is the artifact name and *identifier* is the fragment element's identifier.
 The body of the fragment element is replaced with the HTML elements found in the loaded document.

+## Discussion

+Authors of artifacts should try to choose artifact names that are unlikely to conflict with the names of other artifacts.

+It is the responsibility of the site (and specifically, the site's `default` layout template) to transform substitution and fragment elements.